 They’ve got the usual eggs menu for breakfast – such as omelets, eggs Benedict, poached eggs on avocado toast plus delicious and healthy chia puddings and acai bowls.
 Their lunch menu with soups, salads, sandwiches, and mains, with plenty of vegan options, is also great.
 This is a good spot when you want a nice casual cafe with good food, decent coffee, quick service, and none of the fuss of having to wait for a table.

-Good for: Breakfast, quick lunch, vegan menu
+Breakfast, quick lunch, vegan menu

 A vegan cafe that feels like an oasis of calm, SEVA Table in Jumeirah is a must-visit if you’re interested in delicious, entirely satisfying, and not at all boring plant-based healthy food.
 This could easily be the best spot for vegan food in Dubai – it certainly sparked my own love affair with it through dishes like their vegan omelet and a Middle Eastern board of mezze that I can’t stop thinking about.